Educational Technology: Online Graduate Certificate Programs

 Certificates Brochure | Expert Interview with Dr. Estes

 Our university holds SACS accreditation and membership in the Online Learning Consortium and SREB.
 The James Madison University College of Education holds CAEP (formerly NCATE) accreditation.
-The Educational Technology M. Ed. and Certificate Programs are fully aligned to AECT and ISTE-C professional standards.
+The Educational Technology M. Ed. and Certificate Programs are aligned to AECT and ISTE-C professional standards.
 These organizations promote high quality online courses and degree programs, and increased access for learners.

 - Career and Academic Planning